entropyxyz/entropy-docs/content/basics/glossary.md

 The process of establishing an Entropy account.
 Registered accounts can be initialized with Programs and modify those Programs later.

+## Session

+An on-chain session is 2400 blocks or about 4 hours.

 ## Signature request account

 The account on the Entropy chain that is used to initiate signature requests.